 If your credit card comes with a credit limit—the maximum amount you can spend on your card—you'll want to keep your balance well below that limit credit limit.
 For example, if you needed money to cover an emergency and your cards were maxed out, you might find yourself in a financial pickle.

-When is a Credit Card Maxed Out?
+When Is a Credit Card Maxed Out?

 What to Do About It?

-You can prevent maxed out balances by monitoring your credit card usage.
-You can check your credit card balance any time online, via mobile app, or by calling your credit card's customer services.
+Maxing out your credit card is avoidable.
+Regularly monitoring your credit card usage keeps you aware of your balance and credit limit.
+You can check your balance at any time online, via mobile app, or by calling your credit card's customer services.

-Maxed Out Credit Cards and Your Credit Score
+Maxed-Out Credit Cards and Your Credit Score

-If your credit card is still maxed out by the time your credit card issuer reports your account to the credit bureaus—usually on your account statement closing date—the maxed out balance could affect your credit score.
+If your credit card is still maxed out by the time your credit card issuer reports your account to the credit bureaus—usually on your account statement closing date—the maxed-out balance could affect your credit score.

-On the other hand, you can pay your balance off before the statement closes and the maxed out balance won't be reported to the credit bureaus, thereby saving your credit score.
+On the other hand, you can pay your balance off before the statement closes, and the maxed-out balance won't be reported to the credit bureaus, thereby saving your credit score.

 Maxing out your credit card doesn't always mean that you're an irresponsible borrower.
 You may have made an intentional decision to charge a high balance on your credit card.
-For example, you may want to max out your credit card rewards earnings.
-Or you may max out your credit card to take care of a balance transfer deal.
-While your credit score may still take a hit from either of these, you can repair the damage by reducing your credit card balance.
+For example, because you may want to max out your credit card rewards earnings or to take advantage of a balance-transfer deal.
+While your credit score may still take a hit from either of these, you can repair the damage by reducing your credit card balance as quickly as possible.